GiuseppeLantieri/fairfund/README.md

 dfx deploy --network playground
 ```

-if you want to deploy the application on the mainnet chenge the flag in `--network ic`, or change it to `--network local` if you want to try it in local.
+if you want to deploy the application on the mainnet change the flag in `--network ic`, or change it to `--network local` if you want to try it in local.
 ### Check out the website
 first search the canister ID running: